gw-ospo/curioss-patterns/supporting-grant-proposals-with-an-open-source-component.md

 # Pattern Category

+* Demonstrating value as an Academic OSPO
+* Funding & Financial Support
 * OSS Advocacy & Policy
-* Funding & Financial Support

 # Context

 A university or research institution that submits grant proposals to federal, state or private funding sources.